-C-more Graphic Panel Cable Part Number C-more Touch panels EA-2CBL (3m) or OP-2CBL (2m) C-more Micro-Graphic Panels DV-1000CBL if the panel receives 5VDC power from the CLICK PLC com port.
+C-more Graphic Panel Cable Part Number C-more Touch panels EA-2CBL (3m) or OP-2CBL (2m) DV-1000CBL if the panel receives 5VDC power from the CLICK PLC com port.
 (Monochrome panels only; color panels must be powered from a separate 24VDC power source.
 Please refer to the note on page 4-6 for details.)
 EA-2CBL (3m) or OP-2CBL (2m) if the panel receives 24VDC power from other source.